StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 - date_trunc function: Function used to truncate time unit. `PARTITION BY date_trunc("MONTH", 'dt')` means that the `dt` column is truncated to month as unit for partitioning.
 The date_trunc function supports truncating time to units including `YEAR`, `MONTH`, `DAY`, `HOUR`, and `MINUTE`.

 If this parameter is not specified, the materialized view adopts no partitioning strategy by default.

+**order_by** (optional)

+Specify the sort key of materialized view, like the sort key of a regular table.
+If not explicitlly specify the sort key, it will choose some of prefix columns from select list.

 **COMMENT** (optional)